 Audi's Multi Media Interface (MMI) in the A7 features a little scratchpad, called MMI Touch, that can use handwriting recognition to understand everything from phonebook navigation to nav destination entry.
 You trace out one letter at a time, and after a little practice we found it far easier (and less distracting) than a touch screen or any pointer-based system.

-The A7 plugs into the data slipstream via Audi Connect, which taps into T-Mobile's 3G network to turn the vehicle into a wireless hotspot that can simultaneously accept connections from up to eight WiFi-enabled devices.
-Also enabled by data are 3D Google Maps (that update quickly enough, as you're moving, to see topography and terrain ahead).
-There are also Sirius Traffic updates for the navigation system, and they can be overlaid on the imagery from Google Maps, if that isn't complete information overload (and, kind of a map geek's dream).
+The A7 plugs into the data slipstream via Audi Connect, which taps into T-Mobile's 3G network to turn the A7 into a rolling wi-fi hotspot for up to eight devices.
+The data feed also powers the 3-D Google Maps system that displays topography and terrain, which we find wildly helpful.
+Sirius Traffic updates add real-time traffic info to the navigation system and can be overlaid onto the Google Maps display for a geek's dream of information overload.